33 The Miller Experiment

 40 years after which he had become famous for his primordial soup experiment Miller distanced himself from the idea that life could develop in a primordial soup.

-However, the primordial soup experiments performed by Stanley Miller and others have become uninteresting, because only a fraction of the necessary basic building blocks for life develop under the described primordial soup conditions (2).
+However, the primordial soup experiments performed by Stanley Miller and others have become uninteresting, because only fractions of the necessary basic building blocks for life develop under the described primordial soup conditions (2).

-The biochemist Klaus Dose came to a sobering conclusion still valid today, following the 8th international conference on the origin of life.
+Biochemist Klaus Dose came to a sobering conclusion, still valid today, following the Eighth International Conference on The Origin of Life.
 He had to recognize that “a major portion of the reaction products from simulation experiments were no closer to life than the contents of coal tar” (3).

 Concentration and practical combination of amino acids:

 Even if amino acids were formed in a primordial soup, it would be necessary for them to concentrate in a further step and combine spontaneously to form practical molecular chains capable of carrying information.
-At least 500,000 base-pairs are required to produce even the DNA of the simplest bacteria.
-Simultaneously it is necessary to form cell tissue, cell walls and various mechanisms so that the cell is viable from the very beginning.
+At least 500,000 base pairs are required to produce even the DNA of the simplest bacteria.
+Cell tissue, cell walls and various mechanisms must be formed simultaneously in order for the cell to be viable from the very beginning.

 These 34 | Menu